allegro/ralph/docs/installation/installation.md

 ### Database configuration

-Once Ralph is installed, you can configure the database and create a Ralph
+Once Ralph is installed, you can create Ralph database and a database user:

-superuser:
+    sudo mysql

-    echo "create database ralph_ng" | sudo mysql echo "create user 'ralph_ng'@'localhost' identified by 'ralph_ng'" | sudo mysql echo "grant all privileges on ralph_ng.* to 'ralph_ng'@'localhost'" | sudo mysql sudo ralphctl migrate
+    mysql> create user 'ralph_ng'@'127.0.0.1' identified by 'ralph_ng' mysql> grant all privileges on ralph_ng.* to 'ralph_ng'@'127.0.0.1'

+Create the database schema, create Ralph superuser and populate the database with some data:

+    sudo ralphctl migrate
     sudo ralphctl createsuperuser

-Populate the database with some demo data:

     sudo ralphctl demodata

 ### Starting Ralph